qianxiao1111/evaluation/README.md

 ### Ambiguous reject eval

-We provide 300 table-based queries, with a ratio of 1:3 between queries marked as ambiguous (to be rejected) and queries that should be accepted and correctly answered.
+We provide 298 table-based queries, with a ratio of about 1:3 between queries marked as ambiguous (to be rejected) and queries that should be accepted and correctly answered.
 Dataset path:

 ```python
 # test queries